nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `NUMBER`: how many randomly selected eateries to show (more than 0) <br>
 `-h`: displays help message (specific to findLocation) <br>

-Note:
-* The search is case-insensitive. e.g `arts` will match `Arts`
-* Eateries matching at least one location will be returned. e.g. `findLocation engineering science` will list eateries at either location.
-* You may give a shorter version of the location as long as the spelling is correct e.g. `find deck` will return eateries with `The Deck` in their name.

 Example: `findLocation University Town -r 2` <br>
 Example: `findLocation University Town`